-Local methods are based on data at the DGs site, and are of two types: Passive and active.
-Passive methods measure a system parameter (under/over voltage, under/over frequency, etc), and compare it with a preset threshold.
-They are normally cheap to implement and grid friendly, as no additional signal is injected; however they present a large non-detection zone NDZ [14,15].
+Local methods are based on data at the DGs site and are of two types: passive and active.
+Passive methods measure a system parameter (under/over voltage, under/over frequency, etc.) and compare it with a preset threshold.
+They are normally cheap to implement and grid friendly as no additional signal is injected.
+However, they present a large non-detection zone NDZ [14,15].
 Active methods produce some kind of disturbance at the DGs output, and measure the grid response [14-24].
-These methods have a lower NDZ, but can negatively impact the power quality; also interference among power converters trying to detect islanding simultaneously can occur.
+These methods have a lower NDZ but can negatively impact the power quality.
+Also interference among power converters trying to detect islanding simultaneously can occur.

-Three potential scenarios can be considered for the evaluation of islanding detection methods.
-[3]: 1) Single inverter, 2) Multi-inverter, when multiple parallel connected inverters interact at one PCC, and a major portion, or all the power produced by the DGs is exported through the PCC, and 3) Microgrid, in which local loads can consume a significant amount, or all the power produced by the DGs.
+Three potential scenarios can be considered for the evaluation of islanding detection methods [3]: 1) Single inverter; 2) Multi-inverter when multiple parallel connected inverters interact at one PCC and a major portion or all the power produced by the DGs is exported through the PCC; 3) Microgrid in which local loads can consume a significant amount or all the power produced by the DGs.

-High frequency signal injection methods [17-22] are a type of active local methods, in which a high frequency signal is injected via inverter, islanding being detected from the measured response.
-The implementation of these methods is easy in case 1), when only a inverter injects the high frequency voltage, but is challenging in case 2), as interference among inverters can occur.
-However, the fact that the inverters operate at a frequency different from the grid frequency, makes them suitable for case 3), even in the event that the DGs output power exactly matches the local loads and not power flows through the PCC.
+High frequency signal injection methods [17-22] are a type of local active methods.
+In these methods, a high frequency signal is injected via inverter, islanding being detected from the measured response.
+The implementation of these methods is easy in case 1) when only an inverter injects the high frequency voltage but is challenging in cases 2) and 3) as interference among inverters can occur.
+However, the fact that the injected signal has a frequency different from the grid frequency makes them suitable for case 3) even in the event that the DGs output power exactly matches the local loads and not power flows through the PCC.

-This paper analyzes islanding detection using high frequency signal injection in grids with multiple parallel-connected inverters.
+This paper analyzes islanding detection using high frequency signal injection in grids with multiple parallelconnected inverters.
 To prevent interference, all the inverters participating in the strategy inject a synchronized high frequency signal.
-In order to minimize the impact on the grid, the inverters can behave either as Voltage sources or as Current sources, having the ability to self-reconfigure their mode of operation, depending on the microgrid/grid condition, without the need of communications or pre-established master/slave roles.
+In order to minimize the impact of the high frequency signal on the grid, the inverters can behave either as voltage sources or as current sources.
+In addition, they have the ability to self-reconfigure their mode of operation depending on the microgrid/grid condition and without the need of communications or pre-established master/slave roles.

-1 This work was supported in part by the Research, Technological Development and Innovation Programs of the Ministry of Science and Innovation under grant MICINN-10-CSD2009-00046 and of the Spanish Ministry of Science and Innovation-ERDF under grant MICINN-10-ENE2010-14941.
+&lt;sup>1 This work was supported in part by the Research, Technological Development and Innovation Programs of the Ministry of Science and Innovation under grant MICINN-10-CSD2009-00046 and of the Spanish Ministry of Science and Innovation-ERDF under grant MICINN-10-ENE2010-14941.